1. Docker

 - Command:

-docker run -d -p machineport:containerport image:tag
+docker run -d -p machineport:containerport image:tag - Explanation:

 - The

-option maps a port from the host machine to a port in the container.
-This allows services running inside the container to be accessed from the outside. machineport
+-poption maps a port from the host machine to a port in the container.
+This allows services running inside the container to be accessed from the outside. machineportis the port on your local machine, andcontainerportis the port inside the container.

 - The